sushisuj/union_shop/prompt.md

 - Explanation of Generation: Wrapped both product images in a SizedBox with a fixed height and width, ensuring they display at the same size regardless of their original dimensions, which creates a consistent layout in your product grid.

 - Private Notes: Next time you have 2 or more images of different sizes, you can contain them in a sized box which should restrict/resize images.

+4. I have added a "Shop" dropdown tab to my navbar.
+I want the dropdown menu to appear above all page content, including the hero section, so that it overlays the hero and avoids any overflow errors when expanded.

+- Explanation of Generation: Implemented the "Shop" dropdown using an OverlayEntry so the menu appears above all page content, including the hero section, preventing overflow errors when expanded.

+- Private Notes: OverlayEntry lets you display widgets above all other content, making it ideal for dropdowns and popups that need to overlay sections like the hero without causing layout or overflow issues.